wispcompute/wisp-go-sdk/docs/ClustersAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiClustersCreateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiClusterActionCreateRequest struct via the builder pattern

 Name | Type | Description  | Notes